ryanrhymes/owl_guide/book/project/finished.rst

 Finished Sub-Projects
 =================================================

 This page maintains a list of finished projects including a brief description and its outcome.
-If you think your project is relevant to Owl and want to be included in this page, please contact me directly.
+If you think your project is relevant to Owl and want to be included in the list on this page, please contact me directly.